iri031/monad/libs/core/src/monad/fiber/fiber.md

 task pool, run-loop, worker threads, etc.

-The intention is for the user code to solve its problem directly, creating these things as (and only if!) it needs them, and using `monad_fiber` as a bare-bones helper module.
+The intention is for the user code to solve its problem directly, creating complex objects only it it needs them, and using `monad_fiber` as a bare-bones helper module.
 The only point of coupling between the three parts of a fiber system is the priority queue  type, `monad_run_queue_t`.

-A `monad_fiber_t` keeps track of an associated `monad_run_queue_t*`, and when the fiber is signaled for wakeup by a synchronization primitive, it "wakes up" by re-enqueueing the fiber back on this associated priority queue.
+A `monad_fiber_t` keeps track of an associated `monad_run_queue_t*`, and when the fiber is signaled for wakeup by a synchronization primitive, the fiber "wakes up" by re-enqueueing itself back on this associated priority queue.

 The library does not run anything by itself.
-Instead it offers a single function (`monad_fiber_run`) to start or resume a fiber, which runs the fiber's function until the function reaches a suspension point -- at which point `monad_fiber_run` just returns.
+Instead it offers a single function (`monad_fiber_run`) to start or resume a fiber, which runs the fiber's function until that function reaches a suspension point -- at which point `monad_fiber_run` just returns.
 The library does little beyond that.

 The only other "automatic" thing it does is re-enqueue the fiber on a priority queue if a synchronization primitive wakes the fiber.
-The user of the library must create their own concepts like worker threads, pools, etc. to enqueue/dequeue fibers from a `monad_run_queue_t`, and use this library to run them.
+The user of the library must create their own concepts like worker threads, pools, etc. to enqueue/dequeue fibers from a `monad_run_queue_t`.
 The exact topology and way of doing this is not specified by the library.

 ## `monad_fiber_t` basic design